TheUnlocked/Necode/README.md

 If you see an error instead, refresh.
 Enter a display name for the classroom you are about to create.
 For example, "Test Classroom".

 Once you've chosen a display name, press "Create" and wait a few moments.
-It may take some time to load the newly created classroom.
+It may take some time to load the newly created classroom, especially in a development environment.
 Eventually you should come to the manage classroom page.
 From here you can create activities and manage your classroom.

-### Appendix 1: Email Signin

-**Note:** This only works in dev mode.

-1. Navigate to `/api/auth/signin` and enter an email address.
-This can be anything, no actual email will be sent.
-2. In the console output of the Next.js server, a link will be emitted.
-Paste that link into your browser.

-You should now be signed in.